By Jon Chase.

 When General Merrill McPeak, a particularly anti-drug Air Force Chief of Staff, banned Go-Pills and other in-flight medications after the first Persian Gulf War.

-McPeak, a pilot himself, railed against the use of any drugs, saying he’d flown without them and that they posed an unnecessary health risk.
+McPeak, a pilot himself, railed against using any drugs, saying he’d flown without them and that they posed an unnecessary health risk.

-Despite the moral nature of McPeak’s move, it was an unpopular decision, both among pilots and researchers.
+Despite the moral nature of McPeak’s move, it was an unpopular decision among pilots and researchers.

 Who pointed out that Go-Pills had an extended and safe history and were a fail-safe against deadly fatigue.